mindspore-ai/docs/docs/mindspore/source_en/migration_guide/debug_and_tune.md

     - The first loss is aligned with the benchmark, and subsequent losses are misaligned:
          The problem is mainly caused by the network reverse.
 This can be done with the help of [TroubleShooter comparing MindSpore to PyTorch ckpt/pth](https://gitee.com/mindspore/toolkits/blob/master/troubleshooter/docs/migrator.md#%E5%BA%94%E7%94%A8%E5%9C%BA%E6%99%AF2%E6%AF%94%E5%AF%B9mindspore%E4%B8%8Epytorch%E7%9A%84ckptpth) to check the results of the network reverse update by comparing the values of the corresponding parameters of ckpt and pth.
     - Loss appears NAN/INF:
          [TroubleShooter obtains INF/NAN value throw points](https://gitee.com/mindspore/toolkits/blob/master/troubleshooter/docs/tracker.md#%E5%BA%94%E7%94%A8%E5%9C%BA%E6%99%AF2%E8%8E%B7%E5%8F%96infnan%E5%80%BC%E6%8A%9B%E5%87%BA%E7%82%B9) is used to identify the first location in the network where a NAN or INF appears.
 Overflow operator detection is also available via the [Dump](https://www.mindspore.cn/docs/en/master/model_train/debug/dump.html) tool.

 - The following common problems may be encountered during the graphics debugging phase:
     - Malloc device memory failed:
-         MindSpore failed to request memory on the device side, the original memory is that the device is occupied by other processes, you can check the running processes by ps -ef | grep "python".
+         MindSpore failed to request memory on the device side, the reason is that the device is occupied by other processes, you can check the running processes by ps -ef | grep "python".
     - Out of Memory:
          The possible reasons for failure to request dynamic memory are: batch size is too large, processing too much data leads to a large memory footprint; communication operators take up too much memory leading to a low overall memory reuse rate.